Jakub3628800/s2t/docs/developer_guide.md

 S2T follows a modular architecture with clear separation of concerns:

+### Main Module

+The `main.py` module serves as the primary entry point for the application and includes:

+- Command-line argument parsing
+- Configuration loading
+- Mode selection (popup vs. silent)
+- Input validation
+- Transcription output handling

 ### Audio Module

-The `audio` module is responsible for recording audio from the microphone.
+The `audio.py` module is responsible for recording audio from the microphone.
 It provides the `AudioRecorder` class, which handles:

 - Initializing the audio device
 - Recording audio in a separate thread